Mothers of Plaza de Mayo: Gender and motherhood

-The gender separatism reaffirmed its status as a women's movement, although it also raised the question among some scholars of whether the movement truly challenged the notion of female passivity, and whether or not it would have sent a more powerful message to have had male family members involved as well.
+Gender separatism reaffirmed that the status of the two Mothers groups as a women's movement.
+Some scholars questioned whether the movement truly challenged the notion of female passivity, and whether the message would have been more powerful if male family members had also been involved.

-The Mothers movement also raised questions of women in political space and the boundaries surrounding that space.
+The Mothers movement raised questions of women in political space and the boundaries surrounding that space.
 The socially constructed gender roles prevalent in Argentine society restricted the arena of politics, political mobilisation, and confrontation to men.
-When the Mothers entered the Plaza de Mayo, a public space with historical significance, they politicised their role as mothers in society and redefined the values associated with both politics and motherhood itself.
+When the Mothers entered Plaza de Mayo, a public space with historical significance, they politicised their role as mothers in society and redefined the values associated with both politics and motherhood itself.
 Although they did not challenge the patriarchal structure of Argentine society, by crossing boundaries into the masculinised political sphere, they expanded spaces of representation for Argentine women and opened the way for new forms of civic participation.

 The Mothers were committed to child-centred politics, symbolised by the white scarves they wore on their heads.
-The scarves were originally nappies, or to represent diapers, and were embroidered with the names of their disappeared children or relatives.
+The scarves were originally nappies, or were meant to represent diapers; they were embroidered with the names of their disappeared children or relatives.
 These headscarves identified the Mothers and symbolised children, and thus life, as well as hope and maternal care.
-The colour white also symbolised their refusal to wear a black mantilla and go into mourning.
-Children were at the heart of the movement, as the Mothers fought for a system that would respect human life and honour its preservation.
+The colour white also symbolised the women's refusal to wear a black mantilla and go into mourning until they knew the fate of their children.
+The disappeared children were at the heart of the movement, as the Mothers fought for a system that would respect human life and honour its preservation.

-The Mothers of the Plaza de Mayo politicised and gave new value to the traditional role of mothers.
+The Mothers of Plaza de Mayo politicised and gave new value to the traditional role of mothers.
 They used motherhood to frame their protest, demanding the rights inherent to their role: to conserve life.
 They protested not only what had been done to their children, but also to themselves as mothers by taking them away.
 The heart of the movement was always "women's feelings, mother's feelings", according to Hebe de Bonafini.
 She further stated that "it was the strength of women, of mothers, that kept us going."
 The women's identity as mothers did not restrict them from participating or making an impact in a masculinised political space.

-Their public protests contradicted the traditional, private domain of motherhood, and by mobilising themselves, they politicised their consciousness as women.
-They restricted themselves to a conservative representation of motherhood, which avoided controversy and attracted the support of international media.
+Their public protests contradicted the traditional, "private" domain of motherhood.
+By mobilising, they politicised their consciousness as women.
+They performed a conservative representation of motherhood, which avoided some controversy and helped attract the support of international media.
 They refuted the concept that to be taken seriously or to be successful, a movement either has to be gender-neutral, or masculine: femininity and motherhood was integral to the Mothers' protest.